jmacdonald/amp/documentation/pages/usage.md

 ## Running Commands

-All of Amp's functionality is controlled by _commands_, which are typically associated with keys and triggered at runtime.
-You can search for and run commands directly via `0`, which will bring up the command prompt.
+Under the hood, all of Amp's functionality happens through the use of _commands_.
+You don't see this upfront, but the UI is controlled entirely by a simple keystroke --> command map.
+You can run these from command mode by pressing `0` in normal mode, which will bring up a search prompt.

 !!! tip
-    Command mode is handy when customizing Amp's [key bindings](configuration.md#key-bindings), as well as a means of triggering infrequently-used functionality that would be awkward to associate with a keystroke.
+    Command mode is handy as a means of triggering infrequently-used functionality that would be excessive to associate with a keystroke and remember (e.g. converting tabs to spaces).

 ## Search